 The phases are mostly about the journey toward the trigger point.
-Only the final phase-the Red Phase-describes alcoholism and/or drug addiction.
+Only the final phase-the Red Phase-describes addiction.
 By learning about all four phases, we can determine where our choices have placed us.
-Not everyone experiences all phases or everything within a phase, but everyone can find themselves in one of these four phases-so this is a great chance to learn more about 00/00/ ourselves and our experiences with alcohol or drugs.
+Not everyone experiences all phases or everything within a phase, but everyone can find themselves in one of these four phases-so this is a great chance to learn more about ourselves and our experiences with THC.
+00.00 o define low-risk and high-risk drinking choices, we need to start with a definition of a standard drink.